Lonesome Dove series: Dead Man's Walk

 Dead Man's Walk follows Woodrow Call and Augustus McCrae (Gus) back in their younger days.
 On their first expedition the Rangers are stalked by Buffalo Hump, a Comanche Chief.
 After this expedition concludes, Call and Gus join another expedition led by a man named Colonel Cobb.
 The expedition started with 200 men, but quickly drops to 40 after many of them are either killed or desert.
 Shortly after being reduced to 40 men, they are captured by Mexican soldiers.
-Here, they are forced to march through the Dead Man's Walk, at the end of the journey only 10 men survived.
+Here, they are forced to march through the Dead Man's Walk; at the end of the journey only 10 men have survived.
 They are forced to partake in a grim ceremony, involving beans, which results in half of them being executed.
 Luckily Call and Gus survive, and the book ends with Gus and Call making it back to town where Clara lives.

 Comanche Moon

 Comanche Moon follows Gus and Call in the middle of their ranger years.
-This book also reintroduces Joshua Deets and Pea Eye.
-Here they work under Captain Inish Scull where they attempt to track down Kicking Wolf, a Comanche horse thief.
+This book also reintroduces Joshua Deets and Pea Eye Parker.
+Here they work under Captain Inish Scull attempting to track down Kicking Wolf, a Comanche horse thief.
 However, a Mexican bandit named Ahumado captures Kicking Wolf before Inish Scull can.
 Eventually Inish Scull finds Kicking Wolf but frees him.
-Scull gets captured by Ahumado where he is put into a cage where he is expected to die.
-While this is going on Buffalo Hump leads an assault onto Austin.
-Before Inish Scull dies, or goes completely crazy, Call and Gus save him.
+Scull gets captured by Ahumado and he is put into a cage where he is expected to die.
+While this is going on Buffalo Hump leads an assault on Austin.
+Before Inish Scull dies or goes crazy, Call and Gus save him.
 The group then returns to Austin where Inish Scull is promoted General.
-Meanwhile, Ahumando is bitten by a poisonous spider and dies.
+Meanwhile, Ahumando is bitten by a poisonous spider and walks south.
+It is assumed that he succumbs to this venomous bite on his way to a "tree of medicines in the south" he believes will cure him.
 After this, Blue Duck kills his father after he finds out that Buffalo Hump left them to go die.